Federated Neural Bandits: Theoretical Analysis

-\textbf{Regret Upper Bound.} For simplicity, we analyze the regret of a simpler variant our algorithm, in which we only choose the weight $\alpha_t$ using the method described in Sec.~\ref{sec:fn_ucb} in the first iteration after every communication round, and set $\alpha_t=0$ in all other iterations.
-Note that when communication occurs after every iteration (i.e., when $D$ is sufficiently small), this variant coincides with our original FN-UCB algorithm described in Algos.~\ref{algo:agent} and~\ref{algo:server} (Sec.~\ref{sec:fn_ucb}).
-The regret upper bound is given by the following theorem, whose proof is presented in Appendix \ref{app:proof:regret}. \begin{theorem} Let $\delta\in(0,1)$, $\lambda=1+2/T$, $D=\mathcal{O}(T / (N \widetilde{d}))$.
-Suppose the width $m$ of the NN grows polynomially: $m \geq \text{poly}\left( \lambda, T, K, N, L, \log(1/\delta), 1/\lambda_0 \right)$.
-For the gradient descent training (line 13 of Algo.~\ref{algo:agent}), let $\eta=C_4(m\lambda + mTL)^{-1}$ for some constant $C_4>0$ and $J=\widetilde{O}\left(TL/(\lambda C_4) \right)$.
-Then with probability of at least $1-\delta$, $ R_T = \widetilde{O}\big(\widetilde{d}\sqrt{TN} + \widetilde{d}_{\max} N \sqrt{TN}\big) $. \end{theorem} Refer to Appendix~\ref{app:conditions:on:m} for the detailed conditions on the width $m$ of the NN, as well as the learning rate $\eta$ and the number of iterations $J$ for the gradient descent training (line 13 of Algo.~\ref{algo:agent}).
-The first term of $\widetilde{d}\sqrt{TN}$ in the regret upper bound arises due to the use of $\text{UCB}^{a}_{t,i}$ and reflects the benefit of the federated setting.
-In particular, this term matches the regret upper bound of standard Neural UCB \cite{zhou2020neural} running for $TN$ iterations, and hence the average regret across all agents, $\widetilde{d}\sqrt{T/N}$, decreases with a larger number $N$ of agents.
-The second term of $\widetilde{d}_{\max} N \sqrt{TN}$ results from the use of $\text{UCB}^{b}_{t,i}$, which involves two major components of our algorithm: the use of NNs for reward prediction and the aggregation of the NN parameters.
+\textbf{The first term} $\widetilde{d}\sqrt{TN}$ in the regret upper bound (Theorem \ref{theorem:regret}) arises due to $\text{UCB}^{a}_{t,i}$ and reflects the benefit of the federated setting.
+In particular, this term matches the regret upper bound of standard Neural UCB \citep{zhou2020neural} running for $TN$ iterations and so, the average regret $\widetilde{d}\sqrt{T/N}$ across all agents decreases with a larger number $N$ of agents. \textbf{The second term} $\widetilde{d}_{\max} N \sqrt{T}$ results from $\text{UCB}^{b}_{t,i}$ which involves two major components of our algorithm: the use of NNs for reward prediction and the aggregation of the NN parameters.
 Although not reflecting the benefit of a larger $N$ in the regret bound, both components are important to our algorithm.
-Firstly, the use of NNs for reward prediction is a crucial component in neural contextual bandit in order to exploit the strong representation power of NNs.
-This is in a similar spirit to the previous works on neural contextual bandit~\cite{zhang2020neural,zhou2020neural} in which the use of NNs for reward prediction does not improve the regret upper bound (compared with using the linear prediction given by the first term of $\text{UCB}^{a}_{t,i}$) yet improves the practical performance.
-Secondly, the aggregation of the NN parameters is also important for the performance of our FN-UCB since it allows us to exploit the federated setting in a similar way to FL for supervised learning, which has been repeatedly shown to improve the performance \cite{kairouz2019advances}.
-Moreover, we have also empirically verified that both components (i.e., the use of NNs for reward prediction and the aggregation of NN parameters) are important for the practical performance of our FN-UCB algorithm (Sec.~\ref{subsec:synthetic:experiments}).
+Firstly, the use of NNs for reward prediction is a crucial component in neural contextual bandits in order to exploit the strong representation power of NNs.
+This is similar in spirit to the works on neural contextual bandits~\citep{zhang2020neural,zhou2020neural} in which the use of NNs for reward prediction does not improve the regret upper bound (compared with using the linear prediction given by the first term of $\text{UCB}^{a}_{t,i}$) and yet significantly improves the practical performance.
+Secondly, the aggregation of the NN parameters is also important for the performance of our \texttt{FN-UCB} since it allows us to exploit the federated setting in a similar way to FL for supervised learning which has been repeatedly shown to improve the performance \citep{kairouz2019advances}.
+We have also empirically verified (Sec.~\ref{subsec:synthetic:experiments}) that both components (i.e., the use of NNs for reward prediction and the aggregation of NN parameters) are important to the practical performance of our algorithm.
+The work of \citet{huang2021fl} has leveraged the NTK to analyze the convergence of FedAvg for supervised learning \citep{mcmahan2016communication} which also averages the NN parameters in a similar way to our algorithm.
+Note that their convergence results also do not improve with a larger number $N$ of agents but in fact become worse with a larger $N$.